About Mr. Goodenough......

 After the position with the Forest Service ended, I moved to Portland, OR with my girlfriend (now wife), Emily, so she could earn her PhD in Behavioral Neuroscience from Oregon Health and Science University.
 After working in a few various positions for awhile, I began the Graduate Teacher Education Program and the Master's in Education Program at Portland State University.
 While I was going through the program, I was also the head coach of the Portland State rowing team.
 In only my second year as head coach, one of the women's boats I coached won a national championship at the American Collegiate Rowing Association regatta at Lake Lanier, GA.
 Moving to the Seattle area has been a great change us and before the 2014/2015 school year I was humbled by being offered a position at Skyline High School in Sammamish, WA.

-This past August, Emily and I welcomed our baby girl, Juniper to the world.
+In August of 2018, Emily and I welcomed our baby girl (Juniper) to the world.
 She is our first child and we couldn't be happier.
-All we have to do now is figure out how to function on no sleep for the foreseeable future and we will be all set!
+She loves dogs, music and dancing!

 Outside of school and the classroom I like to be very active.
 I enjoy spending as much time as possible outdoors through hiking, backpacking, fishing, and rowing.
 I also like to spend time with my friends, family, and pets as well as traveling as much as possible.
 Over the last few years, Emily and I (with various friends and family along the way) have been fortunate enough to travel to Spain, France, Monaco, Germany, Italy, Mexico, Canada, and most of the Western US.